roost-io/spring-hypermedia-api/readme.md

 # Spring Hypermedia API

-The Spring Hypermedia API repository is dedicated to unit testing Java code designed to illustrate the process of using AI-powered tools for test generation, API specification creation, source code generation, and unit test generation.
-This project was developed using various tools, including RoostGPT, an AI Test Generator, OpenAPI Generator, and GitHub CoPilot.
+The Spring Hypermedia API repository is dedicated to unit testing Java code designed to illustrate the process of using AI-powered tools for test generation.
+This project showcase the ability to generate Unit test of java springboot project by RoostGPT, an AI Test Generator.

 ## Overview